mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 * x0 is function that calc first guess
 * good_enough is a boolean function that is true when required accuracy is reached.

-In Rust that pseudo code is
+In Rust that pseudo code can be write as
 ```rust
 fn iter(
     x0: fn(f32) -> f32,